How to Stop APD Debt Collection Calls and End Harassment

 Signs of debt collection scams include demands for instant payment, refusal to provide written proof, threats of immediate arrest, or requests for payment via gift cards or wire transfers.

-Beyond cease-and-desist letters, you can:
+Beyond cease and desist letters, you can:

 - Register your number with the National Do Not Call Registry